ifti-khan/cookbook/README.md

 * As a user, I want to be able to logout of my account from any page.

-* As a user, I want to be able to visit my account/profile page, so that I can change my username and password.
+* As a user, I want to be able to visit my account/profile page, so that I can change my username, password and delete account.

-* As a user, I want to be able to add multiple recipes, so that I can store and share my recipes.

 * As a user, I want a detailed add recipe form, so that I can fill in the form with great detail for the next user to follow.

-* As a user, I want to be able to view all recipe and details, so that I can follow the detailed instructions on how to cook that food dish.
+* As a user, I want to be able to view all recipe ingredients and cooking steps, so that I can follow the instructions on how to cook that food dish.

+* As a user, I want to able to view my recipes only, so that I can see how many recipes I have created.

 * As a user, I want to be able to edit my recipes, so that I can fix mistakes or update them.

 * As a user, I want to be able to delete my recipes which i have created.

-* As a user, I want to able to view my recipes only, so that I can see how many recipes I have created.

 * As a user, I want to be able to contact the website administrator, so that if have any question or issues they can be addressed.